-The University Oral Qualifying Examination is conducted by the doctoral committee and is expected to be completed by the end of the second year of graduate study and no later than end of Winter of the third year.
-Students prepare, present and defend an original written dissertation proposal, which may or may not directly build upon their research proposal for the Departmental Written Qualifying Exam.
+The University Oral Qualifying Examination (OQE) is conducted by the doctoral committee and is expected to be completed by the end of the second year of graduate study and no later than end of Winter quarter of the third year.
+Students prepare, present and defend an original written dissertation proposal, which may or may not directly build upon their research ideas presented during the DWQE.
 The oral examination focuses on the content of the dissertation proposal and topics directly related to it.
-The dissertation proposal generally follows the format of a National Science Foundation Dissertation Improvement Grant and forms the basis of the student's oral defense of the dissertation proposal.
-The oral qualifying examination is graded pass, fail, or repeat.
+The OQE is graded pass, fail, or repeat.
 A repeated examination is graded pass/fail only.
 Students who do not pass their oral qualifying examination and advance to doctoral candidacy by the end of winter quarter of their third year will risk losing fellowship support and access to departmental grants.
 A student who fails to pass by this deadline may also be recommended for academic disqualification by the Vice Chair for Graduate Studies.

-Guidelines for the Oral Qualifying Examination: This exam is presented to the student's doctoral committee and must be completed by Winter quarter of the 3rd year.
-Students prepare, present and defend an original written research proposal.
+Guidelines for the OQE: This exam is presented to the student's doctoral committee and must be completed by Winter quarter of the 3rd year.
+Students prepare, present and defend an original written research proposal which outlines the overall form of the dissertation.
 No specific format is required but dissertation proposals should generally include the following elements:

-1. Title
+- 1. Title

 - 2. Abstract

 - 3. Background and literature review

+- 4. Hypotheses and aims (for each chapter)

-- 4. Methods
+- 5. Methods (for each chapter)

-- 5. Preliminary results
+- 6. Preliminary results (for each chapter)

-- 6. Contingency plans
+- 7. Contingency plans (for each chapter)

-- 7. Timetable for completion
+- 8. Timetable for completion

-- 8. Literature cited
+- 9. Literature cited

 The proposal should be written as though readers have no prior knowledge of the project and should include a thorough introduction to the scientific questions addressed and hypotheses being tested.
-The proposal should exemplify high-quality scientific writing, free of typographical, spelling and grammatical errors, and all relevant literature should be cited.
+The proposal should exemplify high-quality scientific writing, free of typographical, spelling and grammatical errors, and relevant literature should be cited.
 The relationship of the proposed research to the hypotheses being tested should be stated explicitly.
 Headings and subheadings should be used to clarify the proposal's organization.
 Methods should be described in sufficient detail that they can be understood without reference to additional sources.
 Work already completed should be described using past tense and work yet to be completed should be described using present or future tense.
 A tentative plan for dividing the dissertation into chapters and/or published papers should be included.
 The role of any collaborators, aside from the student's advisor, should be clarified (a collaborator can be defined as a person who could reasonably expect to be a coauthor if the dissertation chapter were published in a scientific journal).
-As a general rule the proposal should be about 10 pages of single-spaced text (12 point font), not including figures, tables, and bibliography.
+As a general rule, the proposal should be about 10-15 pages of single-spaced text (12 point font), not including figures, tables, and bibliography.
 Figures and tables can be embedded in the text or put in separate sections.
 Any submitted or published papers that will be part of the dissertation should be provided to the committee along with the proposal.
 Students are expected to consult with their advisors about the structure of the proposal and strategies for developing it into a grant proposal for submission to external funding agencies, as applicable to the subject matter of the dissertation.
+Complete proposals should be sent to all Dissertation Committee members no later than 2 weeks prior to the Oral Examination.